MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 ## Next steps

-Now that you know how to submit jobs to Azure quantum you can try to run the [different samples we have available](../samples) or try to submit your own projects.
+Now that you know how to create Q# applications to Azure quantum you can try to run the [different samples we have available](../samples) or try to submit your own projects.